RomanLut/hx-esp32-cam-fpv/README.md

 The wifi data is send using packet injection which is possible on ESP32 platform.
 Data is sent with error correction encoding (FEC) wich allows GS to recover lost packets.
 No acknowlegements are sent from GS and no retransmissiona are done by air unit.

 The air unit can also record the video straight from the camera to a sd card.
 The format is a rudimentary MJPEG without any header so when playing back the FPS will be whatever your player will decide.

 There is significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of sd cards.
+The quality of air unit recording is the same as on GS (no recompression is done).

+the size of JPEG images vary a lot dependiong on number of details in view.
+Adaptive quality adjustment is implemented.
+Quality is calulate to achieve frame sizes which fit available bandwidth.

 The receiver is a Raspberry PI Zero 2W ...
-Pi4  with Realtek 8812au or AR9270 adapter in monitor mode.
+Pi4  with Realtek 8812au or AR9271 adapter in monitor mode.
 Two wifi adapters may work as diversity receivers if required.

 The JPEG decoding is done with turbojpeg to lower latency and - based on the resolution - can take between 1 and 7 milliseconds.